December 18, 2019

 - Dehydration, malnutrition, infections, and other signs of neglect

 If you suspect elder abuse your first steps should be to report it to your local law enforcement, as well as to the supervisor and administrator for any care providers.
-Make alternate arrangements to ensure your loved one’s safety and contact a nursing home attorney, like a Nursing Home Malpractice Lawyers in Phoenix, AZ, as soon as possible.
+Make alternate arrangements to ensure your loved one’s safety and contact a nursing home attorney as soon as possible.
 Our elder abuse attorneys can advise you on the best course of action in your situation and can assist you in holding responsible parties accountable.
 Contact our office today and request a free, confidential consultation to see how we can help.